vaibhavimutya/vaibhavimutya.github.io/_posts/2022-04-19-linear_classifier.md

   <img src="{{site.url}}/images/linear_classifier/batchsize.jpg" alt="my alt text"/>
 </figure>

-#### Learning rate
+### Learning rate

--**Fundamental Idea:** Fundamentally, learning rate tells us how fast we move in the gradient direction.
-As you can see below convergence is not very smooth when the learning rate is too low (0.001) or high (0.1) but the it is smooth when the learning rate is in the middle (0.01, 0.05).
+- **Fundamental Idea:** Fundamentally, learning rate tells us how fast we move in the gradient direction.
+As you can see below for the batch size of 100 the convergence is not very smooth when the learning rate is too low (0.001) or high (0.1) but the it is smooth when the learning rate is in the middle (0.01, 0.05).

 <figure>
   <img src="{{site.url}}/images/linear_classifier/lr.jpg" alt="my alt text"/>